chen-dawn/hypr-seq/paper_analyses/README.md

 splenocyte_pipeline.py has code to compare the 250- and 1000-probe experiments, assign HyPR-seq cells to clusters based on pre-existing scRNA-seq data, and to plot gene expression heatmaps.

 ## CRISPR Screen
 analyze_crispr_screen.py has code used to process HyPR-seq data from the small pooled CRISPR screen performed in the paper.
 It can assign guides to cells, aggregate cells by guide, and plot relative gene expression.
-To run, it requires the following files:
+To run, it requires the following:
 - Collapsed count table, {sample}/{sample}\_collapsed\_emul.count\_matrix.txt from the output folder
 - Uncollapsed count table, {sample}/{sample}\_uncollapsed\_emul.count\_matrix.txt from the output folder
 - Barcode stats file, {sample}/tmp/{sample}.collapse\_bc\_stats.txt from the output folder